fielddaylab/lakeland/README.md

 <a name="selecttile"/>

 #### selecttile (index=3)
-Note selections may happen automatically by advisors in the tutorials.
+Note: Selections may happen automatically by advisors in the tutorials.

 | Key | Value | Description |
 | --- | --- | --- |